This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup unsalted butter, room temperature (8-ounces or 226g)

 - 1 large egg, plus one egg yolk

 - powdered sugar for dusting

-Spread the solid cookies with jam.
-Lightly sift powdered sugar on the cookies with the cutout centers.
-Place the cutout cookie on top of each filled cookie.
-Refrigerate until served to set the jam.
+Spread jam on the bottom of the solid cookies.
+Lightly sift powdered sugar over the tops of the cookies with the cutout centers.
+Place the cutout cookie on top of each jam topped cookie bottom creating a sandwich.
+Refrigerate until ready to serve, to set the jam.

-Adapted from a recipe by King Arthur Flour
+Adapted from a recipe in Holiday Cookies, by Elisabet der Nederlanden

 Here are a few more recipes you might also enjoy: